listman-io/docs/README.md

 > **Note:** Even if the app is downloaded from the Github you still need to Sign In with your Microsoft account on [www.listman.io](https://www.listman.io) to obtain your free plan licence details.

 Congratulations!
-Now you are ready to configure your first archiving or export procedure.
-But first let's look at different Listman.io Plans.
+Now you are ready to run and configure the Listman.io app.
+But first let's understand different Listman.io Plans.

 ## Understanding the Free vs Enterprise Plan
 Listman.io is a **commercial software** but purposely designed to be run in a free mode for better learning and assessment experience.
 There is **no trial** so you have unlimited time to make sure Listman.io fits all your organization archiving or exporting needs.

-We recommend you to start by running Listman.io using a Free Plan and try archive/export data from your Development or Staging SharePoint servers in order to familiarize yourself with the all application features.
-Once ready you could easily [subscribe to the Enterprise Plan]() and make the most from your archiving or exporting procedures.
+We recommend you to start run Listman.io using a Free Plan and first learn how to archive/export data from your Development or Staging SharePoint servers.
+Once confident with app configuration you could easily [subscribe to the Enterprise Plan]() and make the most from your archiving or exporting procedures.

 > Free version is limited to archive or export only 100 records from one SharePoint Instance per month.
 You could have just one free plan for your account.
 If you want to archive or export more than 100 records monthly we recommend you to upgrade to Enterprise Plan.
 Enterprise Plan also includes 24/7 priority support.